dashkite/confidential-www/src/guides/signatures/article.md

 # Signatures

 Alice wishes to share a document so that it can be reliably attributed to her, much like the signature on a physical document.
-This calls for a [digitial signature][digitial signature], which imbues a document with authentication (we know who signed it), non-repudiation (they can't later pretend they didn't sign it), and integrity (we know the document hasn't been changed since it was signed).
+This calls for [cryptographic signatures][], which imbues a document with authentication (we know who signed it), non-repudiation (they can't later pretend they didn't sign it), and integrity (we know the document hasn't been changed since it was signed).

 Alice begins by importing Panda-Confidential and instantiating the API.